Located in: Poland

 The university offers 4 convenient dormitories very close to the building where the classes are held, only 300 meters away.
 There are only double rooms in the building which are fully equipped.
 The rooms are fitted with writing desks, 2 beds, 2 chairs, and a swivel chair.
 There are all the needed utensils like bedclothes, blankets, fridge, microwave, etc.

 There is a shared kitchen with a gas and electric cooker.
-Also, there are laundry rooms, bathrooms, student club, canteen and parking.
+Also, there are laundry rooms, bathrooms, a student club, a canteen and parking.
 A Sports Center is located close to the campus.

 The winter term starts at the beginning of October and finishes at the end of January.
 It is followed by an examination period.